envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) It is a program where service providers can provide GitHub with the regex patterns of secrets that they issue so GitHub secret scanning can recognize them.

-b) When GitHub identifies a secret from a partnered service provider, it notifies the service provider about the leaked secret.
+b) The partner can take actions upon receiving notification from GitHub about a leaked secret, such as revoking the secret and informing the owner of the compromised secret.

-c) The partner can take actions upon receiving notification from GitHub about a leaked secret, such as revoking the secret and informing the owner of the compromised secret.
+c) When GitHub identifies a secret from a partnered service provider, it notifies the service provider about the leaked secret.

-d) It grants the partner access to the secret GitHub scanning API so that the service provider can scan GitHub repositories for secrets that match their format.
+d) GitHub has the ability to automatically revoke leaked secrets and notify the service provider that they have been invalidated by GitHub.

-e) GitHub has the ability to automatically revoke leaked secrets and notify the service provider that they have been invalidated by GitHub.
+e) It grants the partner access to the secret GitHub scanning API so that the service provider can scan GitHub repositories for secrets that match their format.

-A:: **Answer(s):** A, B, C
+A:: <span style="color: #f800f8">**Answer(s): A, C, B</span>

 It is a program where service providers can provide GitHub with the regex patterns of secrets that they issue so GitHub secret scanning can recognize them.; When GitHub identifies a secret from a partnered service provider, it notifies the service provider about the leaked secret.; The partner can take actions upon receiving notification from GitHub about a leaked secret, such as revoking the secret and informing the owner of the compromised secret.